About Ashtree House Bed and Breakfast.

 Ashtree House is located on the edge of the village close to the wonderful unspoilt Yorkshire countryside, and moorland made famous by the Brontë novels.

-Thornton village boasts the Brontë birth place -now an Italian style coffee shop called Emily’s - as well as an arts and craft centre at South Square, with its own vegetarian café, Christophe's coffee house is also close by.
+Thornton village boasts the Brontë birth place, as well as an arts and craft centre at South Square, with its own vegetarian café, Christophe's coffee house is also close by.
 There are several local hostelries and eateries that serve high quality food.

 The property is close to Halifax (6 miles) with its famous and recently renovated Piece Hall and to Haworth and the Brontë Parsonage.
 For those visiting the area on business Ashtree House is conveniently located for access to the M62 (10 miles).